A Simulation-Optimization Framework To Improve The Organ Transplantation Offering System: MODEL OVERVIEW

 All the events (new patients arriving to the centers' waiting lists, removals, and organs arriving) are added to an event queue, and the simulation is executed by jumping discretely from event to event in time order.
 In particular, every time an organ arrives, the offering procedure presented in Figure \ref{fig:OfferingProcedure} is executed.
 Figure \ref{fig:SimulationProcedure} is a simple flowchart that depicts most of the simulation process.

 {}

 {}

 Due to a lack of data, we specified that the first time a center receives an offer for a specific organ, it will take Unif(10,60) minutes to give an answer (i.e., to decide if the patient to whom the organ was offered accepts or not).
+The upper bound was a known value that follows from the actual system, whereas the distribution was selected to be uniform and the lower bound was set via expert opinion, and then tested experimentally and tuned so as to make the model consistent (see the validation discussion in Section \ref{sec:ModelVal}).
 After that, as the center's team already knows the specifics of the organ, the time needed by the team to give subsequent responses for that organ (should it not be accepted in the first round) will likely be smaller.
-For such subsequent responses, we assumed a uniform response time of between 0 (an “automatic” answer) and 10 minutes for both livers and kidneys.
-The choice of these parameters is backed up by the model validation presented in the next subsection.
+For such subsequent responses, we assumed a uniform response time of between 0 (an “automatic” answer) and 10 minutes for both livers and kidney, where the lower bound is known (because of automatic rejection) and the upper bound was tested/tuned experimentally and based on expert opinion.
+Again, the choice of these parameters is backed up by the model validation discussed in the next section.

-\section{Model Validation}
+\section{MODEL VALIDATION}

 We tested the behavior of our simulation model against the SRTR data (from 2018) with the goal of validating that it accurately reflects what happens in practice.
-We conducted 50 replications of one year for livers and kidneys, and the comparisons versus the real data are presented in Tables \ref{ResultsValidationLiver} and \ref{ResultsValidationKidney} respectively (where the results of allocated organs, total offers, and minutes to allocate are rounded to integers).
-Note that our ``batching'' parameter was set to $x=1$, corresponding to the actual 1-offer-at-a-time policy. \\
+We conducted 50 replications of one year for livers and kidneys, and the comparisons versus the real data are presented in Tables \ref{ResultsValidationLiver} and \ref{ResultsValidationKidney}, respectively (where the entries for allocated organs, total offers, and minutes to allocate are rounded to integers).
+Note that our ``batching'' parameter was set to $x=1$, corresponding to the actual 1-offer-at-a-time policy.

 All of the simulated values are within 2\% of the real values reported by the SRTR in 2018, which helps to validate the choice of parameters and also to establish that our model accurately represents the actual behavior of the offering system for the respective organs.